 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the amazon links and other affiliate links in this post.

 You see that crud that I’ve mopped multiple times and it still won’t come up?

 What happened next was rather exciting to this boring stay at home momma (it’s sad when you get excited about new cleaning hacks :))

-With little to no effort all that grime on our LVT wiped up in no time with nail polish remover.
+With little to no effort, all of that grime on our Luxury vinyl tile wiped up in no time with nail polish remover.